-Regarding the oral formulation of rigosertib, Onconova completed phase I/II clinical trials for the drug used in combination with azacytidine, whose results suggested the efficacy and safety of the combination therapy.
-To verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients, SymBio began phase I clinical trials in Japan in June 2017 and completed patient enrollment in June 2019.
-After completing the phase I trials, the company will participate in global phase III clinical trials of the drug used in combination with azacitidine as first-line treatment for higher-risk MDS currently planned by Onconova.
-In December 2019, Onconova announced that it was considering the design of a Phase II/III adaptive trial with untreated higher risk MDS patients based on the data presented at the 61st American Society of Hematology (ASH) Annual Meeting in December 2019.
+Regarding the oral formulation of rigosertib, Onconova completed a phase I/II clinical trial for the drug used in combination with azacytidine, whose results suggested the efficacy and safety of the combination therapy.
+To verify the tolerability and safety of the high-dose oral formulation of rigosertib as an initial treatment for higher-risk MDS among Japanese patients, SymBio began a phase I clinical trial in Japan in June 2017 and completed patient enrollment in June 2019.